Atticus29/AvB/README.md

 - [ ] As a user, I'd like to be able to see how many total trials I have run for each treatment.
 - [ ] As a user, I'd like to be able to see how many trials remain for treatment 1 and, separately, for treatment 2, before statistically-significant differences (at effect size x) can be detected.
 - [ ] As a user, I'd like to tweet results of my experiments when they reach the trial count threshold (with #AvB hashtag).
+- [ ] As a user, I'd like to click on a tweet from the tweet display and have the app take me to the associated URL.
+- [ ] As a user, I'd like to search for a particular experiment in my list of experiments.
+- [ ] As a user, I'd like to search for a particular experiment in my list of experiments and get hints as I type.
+- [ ] As a user, I'd like to search for a particular experiment in my list of experiments by voice.

 ## Planning